Chris Williamson (politician): Second term (2017–2019)

 During the 2017 general election campaign, he was described by the New Statesman as the "most pro-Jeremy Corbyn candidate in England's most marginal constituency".
 Williamson said that his candidacy would be a "test case for Corbynism", and Corbyn campaigned for him.
 Williamson regained his former seat from Amanda Solloway of the Conservatives with a majority of 2,015 votes.

 On 3 July 2017, Williamson was appointed Shadow Fire and Emergency Services Minister.
-Williamson resigned this role on 11 January 2018; a day earlier he had suggested that council tax on the highest-value homes should be doubled.
+Williamson resigned this role on 11 January 2018.
+A day earlier he said that council tax on the highest-value homes should be doubled.
 The comment, which was not party policy and outside his remit, was made without the knowledge of Andrew Gwynne, the shadow secretary of state for communities and local government.
 When the issue was raised, Williamson, rather than agree to confine his public statements to his own policy area, resigned.
 He said: "I've taken this decision to bring me closer to the membership of our party and to allow me to work on a broader range of issues, from environmental policy to animal rights and local government."

 In April 2018, Williamson voiced doubts that the Syrian government was responsible for the gas attack on Douma.
 In August 2018, he said it was a "privilege" to hear a talk by a pro-Assad blogger, Vanessa Beeley.

 He says that, with Corbyn as leader, the party has "a common-sense socialist" who does not place MPs in the situation of risking being in conflict with the party whips.
 Williamson said he is "not one for undermining the leadership publicly", explaining the difference between his history in the division lobbies and Corbyn's earlier frequent parliamentary vote rebellions as Corbyn expressing the opinions of party members.

 Williamson supported a mandatory reselection process for all Labour MPs.
 In 2018, Williamson, Fire Brigades Union leader Matt Wrack and ASLEF president Tosh McDonald toured England and Wales to promote this and other internal reforms which would provide "greater democracy and accountability within the party".
 Williamson said the tour, which was titled The Democracy Roadshow, would promote "common sense socialism" in the Labour movement and "ensure the "transformative" change promised by Mr Corbyn can be delivered in government".